 Cardiac magnetic resonance imaging Magnetic Resonance Imaging (MRI) of the Heart With magnetic resonance imaging (MRI), a powerful magnetic field and radio waves are used to produce detailed images of the heart and chest.
 This expensive and sophisticated procedure is used... read more (MRI) is valuable in evaluating the heart and the large vessels coming from the heart (the aorta and the pulmonary arteries).
 This technique avoids any radiation exposure.
 In people with coronary artery disease, MRI may be used to evaluate narrowing of the arteries, measure the blood flow in the coronary arteries, and test how well the heart is being supplied with oxygen.
 MRI can also be used to assess abnormalities of heart wall motion during stress (which may indicate poor blood supply to that area) and whether areas of heart muscle damaged by a heart attack may recover (testing viability).

-Key factors that can worsen the outcome (prognosis) for people who have angina include old age, extensive coronary artery disease, diabetes, other risk factors (particularly smoking), severe pain, and, most importantly, reduced pumping ability of the heart (ventricular function).
+Key factors that can worsen the outcome (prognosis) for people who have angina include old age, extensive coronary artery disease, diabetes, other risk factors for coronary artery disease (particularly smoking), severe pain, and, most importantly, reduced pumping ability of the heart (heart failure).
 For example, the more coronary arteries affected or the larger the blockage of the arteries, the worse is the prognosis.
 The prognosis is surprisingly good for people with stable angina and normal pumping ability.
 Prognosis tends to be somewhat better for microvascular angina, although pain can be persistent.
 Reduced pumping ability dramatically worsens the prognosis for all people with angina.

 The death rate each year for people with angina and no other risk factors is about 1.4%.
 The rate is higher for people with risk factors such as high blood pressure, abnormal ECG results, or a previous heart attack, particularly in those who have diabetes.